xScoopy/weather-api/README.md

 What other improvements can you make?

 - Take a look at the JSON returned from openweathermap.org it's pretty confusing.
 How would you improve on this?
 Returing a more organized and better labeled Object would be a big improvement.
-- Define a better JSON format for the weather data and pass this to your success callback.
+- Define a better JSON format for the weather data and pass this to your success callback or return this from your async function.

-The goal here is improve on the existing system.
+The goal here is to improve on the existing system.
 A good place to start is the JSON data that is returned from the API.

 Feel free to make any other improvements you might think of.